AntoineMeheut/ossf/README.md

 <!-- ABOUT THE PROJECT -->
 # About this project
 ## My goals
 By working in various startups and small development teams, I realized that these teams often lack the minimum tools to improve the quality and security of their developments.
 The desire to do better is very real, and only time and knowledge are holding them back.

 ## Features
 In this repository, I propose an approach to quickly set up and use a software factory built on open source tools.
 The proposed architecture is very simple and not ready for production.
 But it will allow you to analyze and improve code very quickly.
 I use this architecture to conduct my own code audits.
 This allows me to very quickly identify areas in the code where I will spend time digging and understanding.

 This software factory is therefore built on:
-- a secrets search tool,
+- a secrets search tool (Gitlab secrets detection),
-- a tool for searching for security vulnerabilities in imported dependencies,
+- a tool for searching for security vulnerabilities in imported dependencies (Gitlab dependency scanning),
-- a static code security analysis tool,
+- a static code security analysis tool (Gitlab SAST),
+- a tool to scan your images (Gitlab container scan),
-- a code quality analysis tool,
+- a code quality analysis tool (Sonarqube),
-- and finally, a mechanism that allows you to obtain a complete analysis report in PDF format.
+- and finally, a mechanism that allows you to obtain a complete analysis report in a DevSecOps platform (DefectDojo).

 ## Prerequisites
-This software factory is built on two virtual machines with an Ubuntu 20.04 server-type OS.
+This software factory is built on three virtual machines with an Ubuntu 20.04 server-type OS.

 The first machine contains:
 - Gitlab-ce to load the code to be analyzed,
 - Gitlab Runner to use pipelines to orchestrate code analysis,
+- Gitlab secret detection,
-- Owasp dependency check for analyzing imported dependencies,
+- Gitlab dependency scanning for analyzing imported dependencies,
-- and Horusec for static code security analysis.
+- Gitlab SAST for static code security analysis,
+- Gitlab container scan to scan your images.

 The second machine contains:
 - Sonarqube for code quality and security analysis.

+The third machine contains:
+- DefectDojo, the tool that will enable DevSecOps analysis of your projects.

 Everything is orchestrated by pipelines in Gitlab.

 <!-- SOFTWARE FACTORY INSTALLATION -->
+## Create the virtual machines we need
+Use your favorite virtualization tool to create these three machines.
+This documentation is intended for Ubuntu OS version 20.04 LTS.

 ## Gitlab CE & Runner installation
 ### Use the following script and commands on the first VM
 ```shell